History and Vision of the Sulphur Springs Museum

 Amy is a Tampa native who started as a summer intern for the museum in 2021.
 After graduating with her Masters degree in Museum Studies at the University of San Francisco, she returned in January 2022 as our newest Director.
 In that role, she is responsible for all day-to-day museum operations.

 Volunteer Executive Board Members

 The Museum's founders retired to Florida from New York in 1997, and settled in Sulphur Springs.
 As member of the Sulphur Springs Action (SSAL) league, they became community advocates.
-Joseph served as President of the City of Tampa Enterprise Zone Board, is representative on THAN, the Tampa Homeowners Association of Neighborhoods.
-He also served as President of the Sulphur Springs Alliance, served on CDBG Board, CDC of Tampa, Sulphur Springs Weed and Seed Grant, Boy Scouts “Trailblazers” District Commissioner.
-Norma, the Vice-President, served as Secretary of SSAL, and her roles in the community have included managing teen programs, working with Cub Master Boys Scouts, tutoring for PCAT (Parents and Children Achieve Together), and participating the first Mayor’s Neighborhood University.
+Joseph served as President of the City of Tampa Enterprise Zone Board, and as a representative on THAN, the Tampa Homeowners Association of Neighborhoods.
+He also served as President of the Sulphur Springs Alliance, and many other community groups.
+Joseph passed away in 2021.
+Norma served as Secretary of SSAL, and her roles in the community have included managing teen programs, working with Cub Master Boys Scouts, tutoring for PCAT (Parents and Children Achieve Together), and participating the first Mayor’s Neighborhood University.
 The Robinsons, together with the late Linda Hope, founded the Museum, and Norma volunteered as its Director until January 2022.
 She maintains a key role in Museum operations.